 HSAs can provide a unique solution to help cover future medical costs, from out-of-pocket expenses for those who retire early to large medical expenses in retirement that would otherwise require a retirement plan withdrawal.

-You can create a nest egg for future health care expenses by leaving your money in an HSA to accumulate and grow while using other funds to pay for current expenses.
+You can set aside assets for future health care expenses by leaving your money in an HSA to accumulate and grow while using other funds to pay for current expenses.
 You can also apply your HSA to cover not only current expenses but any past qualified expense that has been paid with non-HSA funds as long as the expense was incurred after you established the HSA and you retain receipts.

 Funding Postretirement Medical Expenses